 We’ll share all our Prime Rib secrets about buying and cooking the meat.
 Including the biggest…what wine pairs best with Prime Rib?

-From budget-friendly to superb splurge, we’ll walk you through all the best pairing tips, tricks, and recommendations so you can pick the perfect wine with your roast tonight.
+Food pairing is not an easy task.
+So from budget-friendly to superb splurge, we’ll walk you through all the best pairing tips, tricks, and recommendations so you can pick the perfect wine with your roast tonight.

 Prime Rib Wine Pairing Tips to Remember: